jkondo14/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1/messages]$ cd en-us.txt
 bash: cd: en-us.txt: Not a directory
 ```
-In the above example, the working directory was the home directory and when using cd with a file, which was the en-us.txt, the terminal sent an error message.
+In the above example, the working directory was the home directory, and when using **cd** with a txt file, which was the en-us.txt, the terminal sent an error message.
 Even when changing to the direct parent directory of the en-us.txt, the terminal still gave us an error.
 Above we used **cd** with a file argument, which did not change the directory since a file is not a directory and outputted an error message.
-It was an error as cd requires a directory as opposed to a file as an argument.
+It was an error as cd requires a directory instead of a file as an argument.

 ## ls with no Argument